omgnetwork/plasma-contracts/plasma_framework/docs/integration-docs/integration-doc.md

 Appropriate amount of ETH needs to be provided to cover the bond.

 ### Parameters
-This section describes the arguments in the function for piggybacking on an in-flight exit.

 #### inFlightTx (bytes)
 RLP encoded in-flight transaction.